Skidamek/AutoModpack/README.md

 When a client joins the server, the modpack automatically downloads the modpack-content.json file from HTTP server and all the files contained within it, if they haven't been downloaded yet.
 The client simply needs to wait a few seconds for the files to download, install, and restart the game.
 Once the process is complete, the client can join the server again and enjoy the modpack!

+## Is it secure?

+Simply, no. This mod allows ANY server running it to put ANY file in your game folder, such as a virus or a keylogger.
+So if you are a client please make sure you trust your server administrator and as a good measure make sure to scan your games folders for malicious content.
+Please direct any useful security material to the github issues.

+This is only intended for personal use.
+Other developers work very hard on their mods and simply visiting their website, modrinth/curseforge page, or github is just a common courtesy.
+Please don't use this to mass distribute other people's mods without explicit permisson.
+Depending on the copyright and/or pattent laws in your area using this mod with other developer's mods for a commercial purpose could be ILLEGAL, check licenses.

 ## How to use